elunna/hackem/hackem_changelog.md

 ### Quality-of-Life Features

+Object lookup has been fleshed out:
 - [x] Object lookups show more information, including object properties and special effects from materials.
 - [x] Artifacts can be looked up in the item database (currently only works if accessed through the inventory, requiring you to have possession of the artifact)
+- [x] Weapons show bonus damage and effects resulting from materials.

+#### Auto-identification
 - [x] All roles start out knowing potions of water and scrolls of identify
 - [x] Auto-ID dunce cap upon wearing
-- [x] Auto-ID jumping boots (from AceHack)
+- [x] Auto-ID jumping boots (AceHack)
 - [x] Auto-ID some potions when inhaling their vapors
-- [x] Auto-ID scroll of scare monster on pickup if it turns to dust.
+- [x] Auto-ID scroll of scare monster on pickup if it turns to dust
 - [x] Auto-ID scroll of teleportation when teleporting any distance after reading one
 - [x] Auto-ID scrolls of remove curse when items' curses are removed
-- [x] Auto-ID wand of teleportation on seeing the successful effect on a monster.
+- [x] Auto-ID wand of teleportation on seeing the successful effect on a monster
 - [x] Auto-ID wands with unambiguous effects and messages
-- [x] Auto-ID wand of undead turning if engraving produces a message
+- [x] Auto-ID wand of undead turning if engraving produces a message (un)
-- [x] Auto-ID wands of probing and secret door detection when engraved with
+- [x] Auto-ID wands of probing and secret door detection when engraved with (un)
-- [x] Auto-ID vanishing wands if the other 2 have been identified.
+- [x] Auto-ID vanishing wands if the other 2 have been identified (un)
-- [x] Auto-ID wands of sleep or death if their counterpart has been identified.
+- [x] Auto-ID wands of sleep or death if their counterpart has been identified (un)
-- [x] Auto-ID wands of healing or extra healing if their counterpart has been identified.
+- [x] Auto-ID wands of healing or extra healing if their counterpart has been identified
-- [x] Auto-ID rings dropped into a sink when message is shown
+- [x] Auto-ID rings dropped into a sink when message is shown (un)
-- [x] Auto-ID for ring of regeneration
+- [x] Auto-ID for ring of regeneration (un)
-- [x] Auto-ID whistles on use
+- [x] Auto-ID whistles on use (un)
-- [x] Audo-ID magic flutes and harps on use
+- [x] Audo-ID magic flutes and harps on use (un)
-- [x] Auto-ID magic lamps and oil lamps when rubbing
+- [x] Auto-ID magic lamps and oil lamps when rubbing (un)
-- [x] Auto-ID loadstones upon discovering the inability to drop them.
+- [x] Auto-ID loadstones upon discovering the inability to drop them (un)
-- [x] Auto-ID flintstones when rubbed on iron weapons.
+- [x] Auto-ID flintstones when rubbed on iron weapons
-- [x] Auto-ID water walking boots
+- [x] Auto-ID water walking boots (xnh)
-- [x] Auto-ID BUC of products from BUC identified item generator (from UnNetHackPlus).
+- [x] Auto-ID BUC of products from BUC identified item generator (UnNetHackPlus)
-- [x] Rustproof/erodeproof/fixed status is known by default for all items (from DynaHack).
+- [x] Rustproof/erodeproof/fixed status is known by default for all items (DynaHack)
-- [x] A blessed scroll of charging will (in addition to charging the item) also reveal the number of charges and the charge counter.
+- [x] A blessed scroll of charging will (in addition to charging the item) also reveal the number of charges and the charge counter
+- [x] After a while of using a wielded weapon, you will identify it and it's enchantment (evil)
+-
+#### Other QoL

+- [x] The player's magic cancellation (MC) is shown in the status bar
+- [x] Realtime display option is now available (Evil)
+- [x] Show the last turn the player prayed in the ^X screen
+- [x] Attempting to open "." acts as an alias for #loot
+- [x] /> < to auto-travel to stairs (from Unnethack)
+- [x] Control+Direction now kicks in that direction
 - [x] You can reread a spellbook to refresh your memory at any time
-- [x] After a while of using a wielded weapon, you will identify it and it's enchantment
 - [x] Blessed stethoscopes can identify eggs (on the floor)
-- [x] The player's magic cancellation (MC) is shown in the status bar.
 - [x] Remove "Auto-select every item" when putting into containers
 - [x] Default shk sell prompt to N (xnh)
 - [x] Regeneration only causes additional hunger when injured.
-- [x] 1-damage hits still train weapon/unarmed skills (from DynaHack).
+- [x] 1-damage hits still train weapon/unarmed skills (from DynaHack)
 - [x] Monks eventually stop receiving the "You feel guilty	message	(xnh)
 - [x] Chargeable rings may get charged when hit with electricity (3.7)
 - [x] Useless +0 rings are generate very rarely (xnh)
-- [x] Monsters are prevented from picking up gold in shops.
+- [x] Monsters are prevented from picking up gold in shops
 - [x] Monsters don't blame the player for falling down holes the player dug.
-Pit traps still count.
+Pit traps still count
-- [x] The Astral Plane is always lit. (xnh)
+- [x] The Astral Plane is always lit (xnh)
-- [x] The passtune range has been extended by 1. (xnh)
+- [x] The passtune range has been extended by 1 (xnh)
 - [x] Switching between your main and alternative weapon does not take any turns (from dnh)
 - [x] Removed repeated coughing of player when poison resistance renders stinking clouds harmless.
-- [x] Removed all random secret corridors.
+- [x] Removed all random secret corridors
 - [x] Removed the Quest turn limit
 - [x] Deliberate level teleporter activation ignores magic resistance (3.7)
-- [x] Attempting to open "." acts as an alias for #loot
-- [x] Show the last turn the player prayed in the ^X screen
-- [x] Swapping weapons take 0 turns now (dnh)
-- [x] /> < to auto-travel to stairs (from Unnethack)
-- [x] Control+Direction now kicks in that direction.
-- [x] Realtime display option is now available (Evil)

-- [x] Potions have been made more useful from these patches:
+- [x] Potions have been made more useful from a small collection of patches (see the Alchemy Mechanics section)
-    -  Malcolm Ryan's Brewing Patch let's you ferment mold corpses in certain potions.
-    - Potions can be poured down sinks, via #dip (xnh)
-    - Gem alchemy

-Object lookup has been fleshed out:
-- [x] Potions, scrolls, rings, amulets, wands will display lookup info.
-- [x] Artifacts will show their info (must have the artifact in possession)
-- Weapons show bonus damage and effects resulting from materials.

 Wiz-Mode updates:
 - [x] #wizclear (^c), clears all monsters on level (splice)
 - [x] Can wish for monsters with ^w (Un)

-Wishing shortcuts:
+#### Wishing shortcuts:
     "BoL":      LEVITATION_BOOTS
     "BoS/SB":   SPEED_BOOTS
     "BoWW/WWB": WATER_WALKING_BOOTS